maddyking44/atua-AR-web/README.md

 * I want the scope of the project outlined here
 * I want this page to be bilingual

+### Translatable Text

+* As a visitor, when I view any of our information pages I see the text in Maori first.
+* As a reader of this text, when I hover my mouse over any paragraph it transforms into translated english.
+* As a reader of this text, when I hover over the next paragraph, the previous paragraph translates back into Maori.

+* As a writer for the site, I have an ability to submit the Maori and English together, and know the translatable hover action will happen on the rendered page.
+* As a writer, I have a clear understanding of which body of text will translate into which other body of text, so I have control of the translation.
+In other words, the translation is not being done word by word but selected text by selected text with that selected text decided by the author.

+#### Stretch:
+* As a writer, I have a simple web interface to add new content and can decide it's title, the Maori, and the English.
+* As a writer, I can decide the exact lines of text that are translated--so I can do sentence by sentence instead of paragraph by paragraph.

 ### The Story of Tawhirimatea

 #### MVP: